-From 1995 through 2003, Mr. Wallman served as the Senior Vice President and Chief Financial Officer of Honeywell International, Inc., a diversified technology company, and AlliedSignal, Inc. (prior to its merger with Honeywell).
-He is also a member of the boards of directors of Roper Industries Inc., Wright Medical Group, Inc., Boart Longyear Limited and Extended Stay America, Inc., and in the past five years has served as a member of the boards of Convergys Corporation and Dana Holding Corporation.
+68 From 1995 through 2003, Mr. Wallman served as the Senior Vice President and Chief Financial Officer of Honeywell International, Inc., a diversified technology company, and AlliedSignal, Inc. (prior to its merger with Honeywell).
+He is also a member of the boards of directors of Roper Technologies, Inc., Wright Medical Group, Inc., SmileDirectClub, Inc. and Extended Stay America, Inc., and in the past five years has served as a member of the boards of Convergys Corporation and Boart Longyear Limited.
+Wright Medical Group, Inc. announced in November 2019 it has entered an agreement to be acquired by another public company and after the closing of that transaction Mr. Wallman will not serve as a director of the surviving entity.
 Mr. Wallman has been a director since January 2011.

-Mr. Wallman's leadership experience, including his role as a Chief Financial Officer, and his financial and outside board experience, provide him with an informed understanding of the financial issues and risks current industry and medical insights.
+Mr. Wallman's leadership experience, including his role as a Chief Financial Officer, and his financial and outside board experience, provide him with an informed understanding of the financial issues and risks that affect us.